 Emergency rulemaking process

-Sometimes, the General Assembly passes a law requiring an emergency regulation.
-Emergency regulations are effective for up to one year and are exempt from the usual regulatory process.
+Emergency regulations are effective for up to two years.
 Usually, an agency will promulgate an emergency regulation and, at the same time, begin a regulatory action for a permanent replacement regulation.

 See a chart of the emergency regulatory process.